-Genervon is a late clinical stage biopharmaceutical company focusing on transformative, first-in-class treatments for neurodegenerative diseases and disorders.
+Genervon is a clinical-stage biopharmaceutical company focused on novel treatments for neurodegenerative diseases and disorders.

 To date, no effective therapy has been developed for such conditions, but Genervon believes that its new paradigm of drug discovery has unlocked the potential for a wide range of therapeutic and even curative drugs.

 It is well-known by now that neurodegenerative diseases and disorders are complex, multifactorial conditions, and that multiple biologic targets must be modulated to affect the disease in question.
 It is not surprising, then, that the current paradigm of single-target drug development continues to result in clinical trial failures with respect to neurodegenerative conditions.
 And yet for all this complexity, there is a considerable overlap of common pathways and targets across neurodegenerative diseases.
 It therefore stands to reason that something that could regulate these common underlying pathways and targets could have dramatic effects across a range of neurodegenerative conditions.

 Building on this core hypothesis, in 1996 Genervon discovered what it believes is the naturally occurring regulator of the development of the human nervous system, called the “motoneuronotrophic factor” (MNTF), which is endogenously expressed at its highest levels at week nine of fetal gestation and remains detectable at very low levels in adult tissue.
 Extensive preclinical testing over many years suggests that MNTF regulates multiple key CNS-related biological functions—including neuronal differentiation, axonal regeneration, reinnervation, and inflammation and apoptosis—providing both neuroprotective and neuro-regenerative therapeutic effects.